jevakallio/react-derivable-tools/README.md

 import ReactDOM from 'react-dom';
 import {Container} from 'dreact-derivable/lib/index';

-// Our root component is just a plan function that derefences one of more Derivables,
+// Our root component is just a plain function that derefences one or more Derivables,
-// in this case, `Sum`.
-When the Sum updates, the app will rerender. const App = () => (
+// in this case, `Sum`, from the previous code block.
+When the derivables update, the app will rerender. const App = () => (
   <div>
     <button onClick={addItem}>Add number</button>